 Employers today routinely run background checks on job applicants.
-While you may think that a potential employer clearly won’t care about your past marital history, if that history includes allegations of domestic abuse, adultery, alcoholism, or addiction, you better think again.
+While you may think that a potential employer won’t care about your past marital history, if that history includes allegations of domestic abuse, adultery, alcoholism, addiction, or other “bad behavior,” you’d better think again.

 Are All Divorce Records Public Information?